Seattle - Kamloops (230 miles)

 The Athabasca Glacier is the most-visited glacier in North America.
 It is one of the eight major glaciers of the Columbia Icefield.
 The Icefield Interpretive Centre is next to the glacier, and is where visitors can arrange tours.

 We will spend today exploring the area around the Whistler Resort, where we will enjoy a backdrop of fantastic scenery as we explore this cute ski town.
-Later in the afternoon, we will drive over the spectacular Sea to Sky Highway to arrive in Vancouver in the evening.
+Today will overnight in Whistler.

 Sea to Sky Highway